IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/14_Upload onboard memory data from flowmeter.md

-# Example 14 - Upload onboard data from flow meter and Log to SQL database
+# Example 14 - Upload from the onboard memory of the flow meter and Log to SQL database

 ### The following example shows how to upload data from the onboard memory of an flow meter: